Authorities investigating suspicious death in Easton

 EASTON, MASS.
 (WHDH) - Authorities have launched a suspicious death investigation in Easton.

-Officers responding to a home at 234 Washington Street around 6:20 Wednesday night found a 49-year-old Plymouth woman dead from an apparent gunshot wound, according to a release issued by Bristol County District Attorney Thomas M. Quinn III.
+Officers responding to a home at 234 Washington St. around 6:20 Wednesday night found a 49-year-old Plymouth woman dead from an apparent gunshot wound, according to Bristol District Attorney Thomas M. Quinn III.

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.